SevenAteNein/config.nix-and-friends/README.md

 sudo chown -R aggi:users ~/nixos-config
 ```

-Then push the now-married hardware file back up:
+Then push the hardware file (that you should have adapted to your conditions) back up:

 ```
 cd ~/nixos-config && git commit -am "add computah hardware config" && git push